rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>Allows Direct Part Marking (DPM) barcodes to be read When true, but may adversely affect overall decoding performance.
-DPM is a way of stamping barcodes directly on physical objects and is only available on DPM terminals.</p>
+Allows Direct Part Marking (DPM) barcodes to be read When true, but may adversely affect overall decoding performance.
+DPM is a way of stamping barcodes directly on physical objects and is only available on DPM terminals.
 ####Access